hajicj/MUSCIMarker/doc/source/tutorial.rst

 dot, or it may also come with a beam that you need to be aware of in order to interpret the note correctly.

-Let's annotate an object relationship.
-Choose two objects that you have annotated by clicking on them.
+Let's annotate a relationship of objects.
+Choose two objects that you have annotated by clicking on them:

 .. image:: images/screenshots/ui_annot_clicktoselect.png

 The selected objects will brighten up.
-Now, press "a":
+Now, press **a**:

 .. image:: images/screenshots/ui_annot_relationship.png